The Kiwi Access Card (formerly the Hospitality New Zealand 18+ Card).

 Do you get an overwhelming feeling of paranoia every time you go out carrying your precious passport as proof of age?
-Well you, kind BackpackerGuide.NZ reader, need to get yourself a Hospitality New Zealand 18+ Card!
-Also known as HANZ 18+ card, this is just one of three photographic evidence of age documents you can use to purchase alcohol in New Zealand.
+Well you, kind BackpackerGuide.NZ reader, need to get yourself a Kiwi Access Card (formerly the Hospitality New Zealand 18+ Card or the HANZ 18+ Card)!
+The Kiwi Access Card is just one of three photographic evidence of age documents you can use to purchase alcohol in New Zealand.

-Not only do you need a valid form of ID to even go inside many bars and clubs around New Zealand, you will always need it to buy alcohol from any liquor store of supermarket.
-All in all, it’s much easier and safer to carry a NZ 18+ card around with your rather than your passport.
+Not only do you need a valid form of ID to even go inside many bars and clubs around New Zealand, but you will also always need it to buy alcohol from any liquor store or supermarket.
+All in all, it’s much easier and safer to carry a Kiwi Access Card around with your rather than your passport.
 Another form of valid ID for buying alcohol in New Zealand is a New Zealand driver license.
 Find out how to get one in Converting Your Driver License into a New Zealand Driver License.

-Take a look at our quick guide below to see how to get one of these handy Hospitality NZ 18+ cards!
+Take a look at our quick guide below to see how to get one of these handy Kiwi Access Cards!

-You must complete the application and hand it in in-person at a PostShop along with the relevant documents (listed below) and the NZ$45 fee.
+You must complete the application and hand it in in-person at a PostShop along with the relevant documents (listed below) and the NZ$55 fee.

-WHAT DO I NEED FOR THE Hospitality NZ 18+ Card APPLICATION FORM?
+WHAT DO I NEED FOR THE Kiwi Access Card APPLICATION FORM?

 The application is easy to fill out once you have all the supporting documents listed below!